DvanessacelisG/khufu-dev/README.md

 ### Installation-Configuration- Development Environment
 Why is it so important to consider a development environment when we work on a project?

--Type code and observe changes as soon as possible in our Docker containers (preferably without manual actions) -Have a local environment that is representative of the actual deployment environment.
+-Type code and observe changes as soon as possible in our Docker containers (preferably without manual actions).

+-Have a local environment that is representative of the actual deployment environment.

 -This will make your life much easier in the long run and get new developers up and running on the project much more quickly.

 **THE PREREQUISITES:** You need to install the following tools: